peterstangl/json-schemas/README.md

 ### `observable_expressions` (optional, *type: array of object*)

 Defines how each observable is constructed from the named polynomials.
-Must be a list of $M$ objects, one per observable.
-The length and order of the list must match those of the `observable_names` field.
+Must be an array of $M$ objects, one per observable.
+The length and order of the array must match those of the `observable_names` field.
 Each object must contain:

 - **`variables` (required, *type: object*)**: An object where each key is a string that is a Python-compatible variable name (used as variable in the `expression` field described below), and each value is a string identifying a polynomial name from `polynomial_names`.
 For example, `{"num": "polynomial 1", "den": "polynomial 2"}`.
 - **`expression` (required, *type: string*)**: A Python-compatible mathematical expression using the dummy variable names defined in `variables`, e.g. `"num/den"`.
 Standard mathematical functions like `sqrt` or `cos` that are implemented in packages like `numpy` may be used.